neondatabase/website/content/docs/import/import-from-postgres.md

 A Neon connection string has the same format, where:

 - `<user>` is the Neon database role.
-- `<password>` is the database role's password, which is provided to you when you create a Neon project.
+- `<password>` is the database role's password.
 - `<hostname>` is the hostname of the Neon compute endpoint, can be found under **Connection Details** on the Neon **Dashboard** or by selecting the branch on the **Branches** page in the Neon Console.
 - `<port>` is the Neon port number.
 The default port number is `5432`.
 - `<dbname>` is the database you are connecting to.
 The default Neon database is `neondb`.

 You can obtain a Neon connection string from the Neon **Dashboard**, under **Connection Details**.
 The connection string must include your project password, which was provided when you created the Neon project.
-If you have misplaced your password, you can reset it.
-Passwords are managed on the **Roles** page in the Neon Console.

 The command for importing a database from PostgreSQL to Neon appears similar to the following: